bryanyjs/meta-altera-1/README.md

 	* The Linux Kernel file is called: **zImage-<*...+>.bin**
 	* Be sure that the files are **not a Shortcut**!

 At this point a Linux for an Intel SoC-FPGA is generated.
-Unfortunately to boot this up a also an device tree, a primary- and secondary bootloader and for Intel Arria and Stratix are two FPGA configuration files required.
+Unfortunately to boot this up also an device tree, a primary- and secondary bootloader and for Intel Arria and Stratix two FPGA configuration files must be required.
 # Continuation
-Soon, I will continue my work and upload I guide to show all required steps to my [*rsYocto*-project](https://github.com/robseb/rsyocto).
+Soon, I will continue my work and upload an complet guide to show all required steps to my [*rsYocto*-project](https://github.com/robseb/rsyocto).

-For adding a toll to access the FPGA-Manager or to execute shell scripts at boot up you can use my [**meta-rstools**](https://github.com/robseb/meta-rstools)-layer.
+For accessing the FPGA-Manager or to execute shell scripts at boot up you can use my [**meta-rstools**](https://github.com/robseb/meta-rstools)-layer.
-Also a wrote a python script to automatically **pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image** (see [here](https://github.com/robseb/PiP2Bitbake)).
+I also wrote a python script to **pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image** automatically (see [here](https://github.com/robseb/PiP2Bitbake)).

 # Credits & Contribution
-Big thanks to [**Khem Raj**](https://github.com/kraj) for this maintaince work!
+Big thanks to [**Khem Raj**](https://github.com/kraj) for his maintaince work!

 # Author
 * **Robin Sebastian**

-This guide is my own non official solution, as a part of the is a academic project [*rsYocto*](https://github.com/robseb/rsyocto).
+This guide is my own non official solution, as a part of this academic project: [*rsYocto*](https://github.com/robseb/rsyocto)
 Today I'm a Master Student of electronic engineering with the major embedded systems.
 I ‘m looking for an interesting job offer to share and deepen my shown skills starting summer 2020.